Sheep-y/Automodchef/Readme.md

 The mod does not modify any game files, so there is normally no need to Verify files.

 You may also move / rename version.dll to temporary disable the mod.

-= Disclaimer =

-This mod contains no code or assets from the game.

-Do note that all DLL games mods are inherently unsafe.
-Please exercise caution.